dhu2022-dev/web-dev-bootcamp/React/README.md

-# ⚛️ React Practice Projects — Dr. Angela Yu's Web Development Bootcamp
+# ⚛️ React Lessons & Practice Code

 Welcome!
 This repository contains my completed React exercises from **Dr. Angela Yu's Web Development Bootcamp**.
 Each folder corresponds to a lesson module and includes a working code solution to the concept taught in that video.